 Doing Your Due Diligence

 So I did a Google search and looked for companies with stellar reviews.
 It’s really hard for home services companies to achieve and maintain high ratings online.
+Plumber advertising companies will help lead me toward one company over another, but that is only half of the equation.

-But I found a company by the name of Any Hour Home Services.
+I found a company by the name of Any Hour Home Services.
 They had 5,311 reviews on Google.
 It’s one thing to have a lot of reviews.
 It’s quite another to have a 4.8 average out of 5,000+ reviews.
 Nice job @Podium and nice job @Anyhour.

 Any company who is that committed to its reputation is probably going to give people like me their best shot at an honest and competent plumbing fix.